+Alan Shlemon is hosting the podcast live this week, Tuesday 4-6 p.m.
+PT.
 Ask your question.
 Share a piece of your mind.
 Call with your question or comment at (855) 243-9975, outside the U.S. (562) 424-8229.
-The broadcast is live today 4-6 p.m.
+The broadcast is live Tuesday 4-6 p.m.
 P.T. – commentary and your calls.
-Streaming live online.
+He'll also talk to Abdu Murray about witnessing to Muslims.
 Listen live online.
-Join us on Twitter during the program @STRtweets.
-The program is two hours now, and one hour podcast episodes are posted on Wednesday and Friday.

 I recently heard Dr. Hugh Ross share some ideas he’s learned from long experience that I thought would be helpful because a lot of people ask about this.